Director: Fred Dekker

 Most Absurd Moment

 In an excruciatingly melodramatic scene, Robo carries a dying Murphy through a church and rests her on the alter, where she relays to him her dying wish.
 I would tell you that the two then shared a moment, but that would be pushing it.
-Off a fifty story skyscraper.
+Off the top of OCP’s towering HQ.

 Most Absurd Dialogue

-After detonating their way into a police headquarters, members of the resistance come up against a once fearsome ED-209, who gives his usual ‘stop or I’ll shoot’ spiel.
-Luckily for them, miniature tech whizz Nikko is able to plug her Atari keyboard into the robot’s mainframe, programming it to be loyal as a puppy.
+After detonating their way into a police headquarters, members of the resistance come up against a once fearsome ED-209, a machine that gives its usual ‘stop or I’ll shoot’ spiel.
+Luckily for them, miniature tech whizz Nikko is able to plug her Atari keyboard into the robot’s mainframe, programming it to be as loyal as a puppy.

 ED-209: I am now authorised to… be loyal as a puppy.